cloudfoundry-attic/lattice-release/whetstone/README.md

 #Assumptions
 - Loggregator is deployed and its traffic controller job has the allowAllAccess flag set to true.
-  Currently our forked version of loggregator (https://github.com/dajulia3/loggregator) supports this flag.
+  Currently master of Loggregator supports this flag, but the version in cf-release is behind.
 - Diego-release is deployed

 #Running The Whetstone Tests